cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 The main goal of the QA process is to validate that there are no meaningful, substantial regressions from the previous version.
 We consider that there is a regression if we find a difference bigger than 10% in the results.
 After having performed the experiments, we conclude that there are no significant differences with respect to the baseline.
-Therefore CometBFT `v1.0.0-alpha.2` has passed the QA tests.
+Therefore version `v1.0.0-alpha.2` has passed the QA tests.

 In the rest of this document we present and analyse the obtained results.
 The main steps of the QA